Can you get to popular hotel zones in NYC from the airport?

-There are other transportation options such as private busses, taxis and Uber/Lyft.
+There are other transportation options such as private buses, taxis, and Uber/Lyft.
 There is a hotel cluster in Long Island City Queens around Queens Plaza.
-If you stay in this district, I would recommend Taxi or Uber/Lyft.
+If you stay in this district, I would recommend a Taxi or Uber/Lyft.

 Next up is Newark Airport.

 This busy airport is well connected to NYC.
-The airport has a monorail system called AirTrain that links all 3 terminals, rental cars and parking.
+The airport has a monorail system called AirTrain that links all three terminals, rental cars, and parking.
 It also connects to the Newark Airport Train station served by frequent NJ transit commuter trains as well as Amtrak Trains.

 NJ Transit has ticket machines at Airtrain stations as well as the airport station.
 The fare to NY is around $13/person.
 You want to take trains to NY Penn Station.
-Amtrak also head to NY, but fares might be higher.
+Amtrak also heads to NY, but tickets might be higher.
 From the airport station to NY is about 25 minutes.
-I would recommend to avoid morning rush hour as these trains tend to be very crowded making bringing luggage aboard nearly impossible.
+I would recommend avoiding morning rush hour as these trains tend to be very crowded, making bringing luggage aboard nearly impossible.

-Newark Airport also has express buses, shared vans, taxis, uber/lyft to NY.
-The buses are around $13, taxis/uber/lyft around $70~$80 plus tolls.
-Tunnel tolls are around $14 to NYC, if the turnpike is chosen, there are more tolls there.
+Newark Airport also has express buses, shared vans, taxis, Uber/Lyft to NY.
+The buses are around $13, taxis/Uber/Lyft around $70~$80 plus tolls.
+Tunnel tolls are about $14 to NYC, if the turnpike is chosen, there are more tolls there.

 JFK is the furthest from Manhattan, but there are several options to choose from.
 The first step is the AirTrain.
-There are 3 AirTrain Routes.
-The inner loop (Clockwise) which just serves the Airport Terminal.
-The Outer Loop has 2 routes, both serving all the airport terminals and the Gateway station for rental cars and hotel shuttles.
-One route continues onto Jamaica Station in Queens and the other to Howard Beach Station in Queens.
-These trains link to various options to the city.
+There are 3 AirTrain Routes — the inner loop (Clockwise), which serves the Airport Terminal.
+The Outer Loop has two routes, both serving all the airport terminals and the Gateway station for rental cars and hotel shuttles.
+One way continues onto Jamaica Station in Queens and the other to Howard Beach Station in Queens.
+These trains link to various options for the city.

 - Howard Beach – Served by the A-train.
 The A will take you to Downtown Brooklyn (30 min) and lower Manhattan in about 40 minutes, mid-town in just under an hour.

 I have taken the options from JFK and Newark, not LGA (I personally do not like LGA).
 Newark is quick by train, but commuter trains are not designed for large luggage pieces.
-Also rush hours make it worse.
-Plus if your hotel is not near Penn Station, you will need to take a Taxi or the subway.
+Also, rush hours make it worse.
+Plus, if your hotel is not near Penn Station, you will need to take a taxi or the subway.
 So I consider the options a little limited.
-JFK, despite the fact it is further afield has better options.
-Depending on your hotel locations, you maybe be able to get to your hotel with out changing trains by taking the subway options.
-Since the transfer from the AirTrain to the subway is near the start of those routes, you should be able to get on the train, even with luggage.
-Getting off might be difficult during Rush Hour though.
-You may also want to consult the latest subway maps and identify stops that are handicapped accessible, that means there are elevators which is better for luggage.
+JFK, despite the fact it further afield, has better options.
+Depending on your hotel locations, you maybe be able to get to your hotel without changing trains by taking the subway options.
+The subway transfer from the AirTrain is near the start of those lines.
+Therefore, you should be able to get on the train, even with luggage.
+Just a word of caution that getting off the train might be difficult during Rush Hour.
+You may also want to consult the latest subway maps and identify stops that are handicapped accessible, which translates that there are elevators which is better for luggage.
 My personal choice is taking the E-train as it runs pretty frequently from the airport and has a fast run to the city.
-The A-train frequency from Howard Beach is a but less.
+The A-train frequency from Howard Beach is a bit less.
 The J/Z is the most scenic option as it is elevated for most of its route, but it also the slowest option.